TMS Initiatives and Updates

 - Educational materials updated regularly with Research Committee members

-- The Special Edition for Healthcare Professionals was completely updated and reformatted in line with our new branded image in October, 2017.
+- All printed material and the Special Edition Chronicles for Healthcare Professionals were completely updated and reformatted in 2017.

 - Teamwork has resulted in us getting closer to ketotifen being more readily available in the US